Providing trusted information and a forum for dialogue in Libya

 Our past work

-As well as our current projects, we've worked with public service media on various activities, including training for journalists, coverage of the 2012 elections, a TV debate show Sa'at Hissab and a series of popular short public service announcements on issues such as the country's new constitution, disarmament and sexual harassment.
-As well as Saloan Al Libyeen a TV, radio and online initiative to inform Libyans on their constitution and its drafting committee.
+As well as our current projects, we've worked with public service media on various activities, including training for journalists, coverage of the 2012 elections, a TV debate show Sa'at Hissab, a series of popular short public service announcements on issues such as the country's new constitution, disarmament and sexual harassment, and Saloan Al Libyeen a TV, radio and online initiative to inform Libyans on their constitution and its drafting committee.

 Our debate programme, Hiwar Mushtarak (Shared Debate), aimed to create trusted public dialogue, build knowledge of key current affairs issues and hold those with power to account.
 The programme has built a strong following online through Facebook and YouTube, and was also provided to all Libya’s TV stations for broadcast.